 That’s because it’s the easiest way for manufacturers to isolate themselves from the consumer and avoid accountability for their products (and wait until you see what our visitors have had to say about this product!)

 Additionally, these are the products for which I receive the most complaints about deceptive billing practices.
-If you’d like to learn more about this issue, please review this article!

 What’s in Lipozene?